buildtesters/buildtest/docs/builder.rst

    :scale: 75 %

-For every discovered buildspecs, buildtest will validate the buildspecs in the :ref:`parse stage <parse_stage>` to ensure buildspec is a valid YAML file according to schema json schema.
+For every discovered buildspecs, buildtest will validate the buildspecs in the :ref:`parse stage <_parse_buildspecs>` to ensure buildspec is a valid YAML file according to schema json schema.

-.. _parse_stage:
+.. _parse_buildspecs:

 Parse Buildspecs
 ---------------------